 Crystal Palace have a few beauties here.
 The away kits and both spectacular, especially the third kit.
 That retro blue and white number is majestic.
 The home kit is solid and Palace are worthy of being in the top six of these rankings.

 It's in our DNA 🧬

 Now, there’s only so much you can do with red and white stripes but this is a great first kit from new Saints kit supplier Hummel.
 After several years with Under Armour, who experimented a lot with other designs, Saints moved to Hummel from this summer and are back in their famous red and white stripes.

 Hummel were their kit sponsors throughout the 1980s and early 1990s and surely there will be lots more retro kits to come.
 Only gripe: could we have red and white stripes on the back of the kit too?
-As for the new away kit, well, that’s a beauty.
+As for the new black third kit, well, that’s a beauty.
 Lovely all-black kit and changing the sponsor to red is epic, as too is the blueprint of the two stadiums in club history being printed on the jersey.
 The yellow away kit is very good too.
 Well done, Hummel.

 It's all in the detail 😍

 — Southampton FC (@SouthamptonFC) August 28, 2021

 8. Manchester United

 — Manchester United (@ManUtd) July 30, 2021